ocean-tracking-network/otn_field_reporting_standards/_episodes/01-metadata.md

 ---
 title: Reporting to the Database
-teaching: 5
+teaching: 30
 exercises: 0
 questions:
-    - "What is the Ocean Tracking Network?"
+    - "How do I report to the MigraMar Database?"
-    - "How does your local telemetry network interact with OTN?"
+    - "Why should I report my data?"
-    - "What methods of data analysis will be covered?"
+    - "How do I receive my detection matches?"
 ---
-## Reporting Data to a OTN Node
+## Reporting Data to an OTN Node

 As researchers who are part of the MigraMar Network, you are encouraged to register your projects and report your data and metadata in a timely manner to your Data Manager.
 This will benefit all researchers in the region through the database's detection-matching system.